GingerKiwi/gingerkiwi-blog-2023/src/blog/2023-06-16-french-fridays-for-developers-week11.md

 ---
-title: >
+title: |
   French Fridays for Developers - Week 11
 date: 2023-06-16
-tags: ["post", "featured", "french", "dutch", "humour", "welsh", "code"]
+tags:
+  - post
+  - french
+  - dutch
+  - humour
+  - welsh
+  - code
-image: '/assets/blog/alice-triquet-HUtWTHelH1w-unsplash.jpg'
+image: /assets/blog/FrenchForDevs_CoverImg.png
-imageAlt: >
- 'A crowd of people waving French flags.
-There's the top and roof of an old ornate stone building in the background.'
+imageAlt: "'White text on black background on top of a French Flag.
+Text says French for Devs!
+Funny and/or useful French quotes for developers.
+A New French for Devs Quote Every Friday! https://gingerkiwi.dev'"
-imageCaption: 'ADD CAPTION'
+imageCaption: ADD CAPTION
-description: >
+description: |
   In March, 2023  started French for Devs Fridays to celebrate getting to 400 days on Duolingo.
 Here you'll find weekly useful and/or amusing French phrases for developers.
 Comment les non-programmeurs voient le code : *« Le code peut sembler alarmant pour les non-initiés : des «langues» impénétrables qui se lisent principalement comme une calculatrice ayant un accident vasculaire cérébral. » Read the full post for the translation.
 ---
 In March, 2023  started French for Devs Fridays to celebrate getting to 400 days on Duolingo.
 Here you'll find weekly useful and/or amusing French phrases for developers.
 This one's for all those new devs learning to code for the first time, current devs diving into a completely new language far removed from your usual stack, or anyone who's tried to explain code to non-programmers and gotten "that look".